ColbaTechnologies/.github/profile/README.md

 - .Net for Backend
 - Angular / Reactjs for frontend
-- Koltin / Swirf for Mobile development
+- Koltin / Swift for Mobile development

 But don't worry if you have other skills that are not in this list, don't hestiate to contact us.
 We are always happy to talk with others.